Tuntufye4/Face-Detection/README.md

 # Face-Detection
 This is a python script used for face detection.
-I have used OpenCV library in this script.
+I have used a pre-trained identifier in OpenCV library called haarcascade.